Photo used courtesy Blakeway Worldwide Panoramas - www.panoramas.com

 Somewhere along the way, Austin became known as "The City of the Violet Crown".
 We chose the name Violet Crown because of this.
 That's all fine and good, you say, but I can hear you asking, "Why is Austin called that?"
 During the 30-odd years I’ve lived here, I’ve heard several explanations.

-Another popular explanation likewise involves the setting sun.
+Another popular explanation also involves the setting sun.
 Looking west from town, the Balcones Escarpment marks the beginning of the Hill Country.
 When they turn purple at sunset, the hills form a violet crown around the city.

 The phrase is used in Chapter Two: "The drawing-rooms of one of the most magnificent private residences in Austin are a blaze of lights.
 Carriages line the streets in front, and from gate to doorway is spread a velvet carpet, on which the delicate feet of the guests may tread.
-The occasion is the entrée into society of one of the fairest buds in the City of the Violet Crown."
+The occasion is the entree into society of one of the fairest buds in the City of the Violet Crown."

-Aside from the purple haze mentioned above, why would a city adopt the nickname "City of the Violet Crown"?
-Certainly, Austin isn't the first to use the name.
-That distinction goes to Athens (Greece, not Texas).
-During the 19th century, in a time when Athens was considered the cradle of western civilization, Austin called itself the "Athens of the South".
-And here the literary connection turns tongue-in-cheek.
-Consider that Titocq was a politcal humor story, as well as a spoof of the popular literary figure French detective Leroq.
-Knowing that, you might come to the conclusion that O'Henry was poking a little fun at Austin's high-faluting cultural claim.
+Austin isn't the first City of the Violet Crown.
+That distinction goes to Athens (Greece, not Texas) .
+In a time when Athens was considered the cradle of western civilization, Austin called itself the "Athens of the South".
+If you consider that Titocq was a politcal humor story, as well as a spoof of a popular literary figure, French detective Leroq, you might come to the conclusion that O'Henry was poking a little fun at Austin's high-faluting cultural claim.

 Or maybe he just liked the sunsets.